NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 ### Asynchronous inclusion of Boomerang

 Make sure to check that `window.BOOMR.plugins.OpenTelemetry` actually exists prior to using it in your code in case you load boomerang asynchronously.

+## Development

+During development, the plugin can be compiled and automatically recompiled whenever a file is changed using: `yarn watch`

+The plugin can be built using the command: `yarn build`